MedMaxLab/eegprepro/README.md

 ## Provided code

-All the code used to produce the results presented in the paper are in this repository.
-Additional instruction on how to replicate our experimental pipeline is provided in the [docs](https://github.com/MedMaxLab/eegprepro/tree/main/docs) folder.
+Scripts used to generate the results presented in the paper are available in this repository.
+Additional instructions on how to replicate our experimental pipeline are provided in the [docs](https://github.com/MedMaxLab/eegprepro/tree/main/docs) folder.

+## Results

+Performance metrics of each trained model are collected and organized in the **ResultsTable.csv** file.
+In addition, each **TaskClassification** folder (e.g., AlzClassification, EoecClassification) has a zpack mode 5 file that compresses a set of pickle files containing model predictions, ground truths, and performance metrics.

 ## Authors and Citation

 If you find codes and results useful for your research, please concider citing our work.
 It would help us to continue our research.
-We are working on a research paper to submit to
-IEEE Transactions on Neural Systems and Rehabilitation Engineering.
+At the moment, we are working on a research paper to submit to IEEE Transactions on Neural Systems and Rehabilitation Engineering.

 Contributors: